 The Independent School Advantage

 When it comes to researching educational choices for children, there are several options to consider.
-Many communities are within driving distance to public, charter, parochial and independent schools.
+Many communities are within driving distance to public, charter, parochial and independent (private) schools.
 Knowing what separates independent schools from other schools can help when selecting the best match between a child's unique strengths and a school's mission, philosophy and culture.

 Below, you'll find information about independent schools, plus 5 important reasons that an independent school should be on your consideration list when reviewing options for your child.